freakout42/formax/docs/DeveloperGuide.md

 preferred editor.
 Edit the form layout and the field positions and lengths with a WYSIWYG concept.
 The edited file is inserted back to the form.
-The next step is running a form to modify all the fields properties, which makes up a great portion of any form development work.
+The next step is running a form to modify all the fields properties and the triggers, which makes up a great portion of any form development work.
 Last the editor is called with the .inp file to make other fine adjustments before the .frm is recreated.

  - runform